Coconut oil has been blowing our minds in the last decade. Dry skin? Coconut oil. Need a quick hair treatment? Coconut oil. Morning

 Coconut oil also helps increase lipid levels making it an effective moisturizer if your dog suffers from dandruff.

-Finally, using coconut oil to eliminate dry, itchy skin also help combat that stinky "dog smell."
+Finally, using coconut oil to eliminate dry, itchy skin also help combat that stinky "dog smell" that we grow accustomed to living with from time to time.

 Endocrine/Metabolic System Support